microsoft/react-native-windows/vnext/docs/NativeModules.md

 }
 ```

+As you can see, it's a little more complicated, and more "glue" code that you're responsible for.

 #### 2. Registering your Native Module

 Here's our `FancyMathPackage` again, and again this time we're not depending on the `Microsoft.ReactNative.Managed` library.